 Our household is split on The Many Adventures of Winnie the Pooh attraction.
 Bob has been a fan of Disney’s version of Pooh since the 70’s with a particular fondness for Tigger.
 (He has the whole song memorized).
 Pat and Stu have mixed reviews.
 Pooh was a favorite TV choice for Stu when he was sick and Pat saw more hours watching than was healthy.
 Thus her rating is OK and a nice place for a break.
 Stu feels the ride itself lacks adventure, but thinks the highlights are the big story boards and finds the sound quality excellent; “It’s the only place you can hear Winnie the Pooh in high fidelity surround sound.”
 Bob also thinks that they would rate the ride higher if they weren’t afraid of his singing along.

 Do you love The Many Adventures of Winnie the Pooh?
 Let us know your thoughts in the comments or on Facebook or Twitter!

 Did you like this article?
 Make sure to share it with your friends!
 Check below for easy ways to share!

 Want to visit the Walt Disney World Resort?
 Contact The Magic for Less Travel for more information and a free, no-obligation quote.

 Incoming search terms:

-facts about the many adventures of winnie the pooh disney world 2019 20th anniversary
+the many adventures of winnie the pooh disney world 2019 20th anniversary

 We have experienced Disney World and Universal Studios in all three phases of life; before kids, with kids and as empty nesters.
 We look forward to continue to vacation in Disney as we get older with friends and family.